Rocky McIntosh: College career

 McIntosh committed to Clemson University after his junior season, but he re-opened his recruitment after the NCAA investigated whether a Clemson booster had given him and other teammates improper benefits.
 McIntosh eventually attended the University of Miami, after also receiving offers from the University of Tennessee and Florida State University.
-He played in 46 games (starting 26) at Miami and finished with 266 tackles and nine sacks.
+He played in 46 games (starting 26) for the Hurricanes and finished with 266 tackles and nine sacks.

 McIntosh graduated with a degree in criminology.

-Rocky later attended and obtained his MBA from George Washington University in Washington DC while still playing in the NFL.
+Rocky later attended and obtained his MBA from George Washington University in Washington, D.C., while still playing in the NFL.

 2002

 After being redshirted in 2001, McIntosh started six games at strongside linebacker as a freshman.
 He played his first college game on August 31, 2002, in a win over Florida A&M University.
 On September 21, 2002, he started a college game for the first time and recorded four tackles (three solo) and two stops for losses in the win over Boston College.
 McIntosh had a season-high ten tackles (six solo) and a tackle for a loss in the win at the West Virginia University.
 On January 3, 2003, he played in the 2003 Fiesta Bowl (the 2002 BCS National Championship Game, as part of the Bowl Championship Series) and recorded eight tackles (two solo), including two for losses.
 The Hurricanes lost to the Ohio State Buckeyes 31–24 in double overtime.
 In his first season, McIntosh recorded 43 tackles (24 solo), eight tackles for a loss, one forced fumble and two pass break ups.